GluuFederation/docs-casa-prod/docs/source/user-guide.md

 To access Casa, navigate to its web URL.
 By default, it will be: `https://<yourdomain>/casa`.

 Sign in with your standard username and password.
-If you do not have an account but social login is enabled, a new account can be created via social login.
+If you don't have an account but social login is enabled, a new account can be created via social login.

 ![Login with linked account](./img/plugins/account-linking-login.png)